AlanRCosta/trainees-prontmed-2022/README.md

 - Please, Do NOT copy the code from any of your trainee friends
 - Please, Do not ask for help to experienced friends or boy/girl friends
 - Code by yourself, we appreciate it
-- Submit your PR until September 5th (23:59)
+- Submit your code until August 7th (23:59)

 ## Good luck and Happy Coding!